MicrosoftDocs/azure-docs/articles/storage/common/storage-network-security.md

 Configuring service endpoints between virtual networks and service instances in a [paired region](../../best-practices-availability-paired-regions.md) can be an important part of your disaster recovery plan.
 Service endpoints allow continuity during a regional failover and access to read-only geo-redundant storage (RA-GRS) instances.
 Network rules that grant access from a virtual network to a storage account also grant access to any RA-GRS instance.

-When you're planning for disaster recovery during a regional outage, you should create the virtual networks in the paired region in advance.
+When you're planning for disaster recovery during a regional outage, create the virtual networks in the paired region in advance.
 Enable service endpoints for Azure Storage, with network rules granting access from these alternative virtual networks.
 Then apply these rules to your geo-redundant storage accounts.

 Local and cross-region service endpoints can't coexist on the same subnet.
 To replace existing service endpoints with cross-region ones, delete the existing `Microsoft.Storage` endpoints and re-create them as cross-region endpoints (`Microsoft.Storage.Global`).